emmett-framework/emmett/docs/orm/operations.md

 *Changed in version 0.6*

-weppy provides some shortcuts that might be useful when you want to select single records.
+Emmett provides some shortcuts that might be useful when you want to select single records.
 For example, you can select a single record using the `Model.get` method with the query:

 ```python
 event = Event.get(name="Secret party")